Toyota, Nissan, Honda and Mitsubishi Agree to Joint Development of Charging Infrastructure for PHVs, PHEVs and EVs in Japan

-TOYOTA CITY, Japan, Feb.
-5, 2013 — Toyota Motor Corporation (TMC) today announces its financial results for the nine-month period ended Dec.
-31, 2012.
+TOYOTA CITY, Japan, May 8, 2013 — Toyota Motor Corporation today announces its financial results for the fiscal year ended March 31, 2013.

 Filed under: Concept Cars , Geneva Motor Show , Toyota , Design/Style Just last week, your humble author had a 2013 Toyota RAV4 in his garage, and he couldn’t help noting that even in mid-level XLE trim, its aesthetics lacked oomph, due in large part to its cheap-looking black bumpers and airy-looking wheel wells .
 Judging by the RAV4 “Adventure” on display at the Geneva Motor Show , someone at Toyota must’ve been thinking the same thing.
 With Japan’s biggest automaker understandably focused on bigger reveals, information on this butched-up softroader has proven to be hard to come by, with no press materials whatsoever.
 We don’t even know if this is a pure concept or if it’s actually being considered for production.
 Either way, we approve.
 The 20-inch dark-finish alloys probably don’t do much for ride quality, but they certainly look nicely aggressive, as does the new lower fascia with its prominent lower lip.
 Other changes include beefier wheel arches, side rails, headlamps with integrated LEDs, twin-element fog lamps and mesh grille inserts.
 All of the changes are quite well integrated – enough so that the Adventure largely avoids looking like a SEMA refugee in person.
 Toyota RAV4 “Adventure” brings the butch originally appeared on Autoblog on Tue, 05 Mar 2013 18:30:00 EST. Please see our terms for use of feeds .